jkomoros/prompt-garden/README.md

 - `question` - the question to ask the user
 - `default` - (optional) The value to provide by default (defaults to '')

+#### reference

+Returns a packed seed reference.
+See also `dynamic.`

+Parameters:
+- `seed_id` - The ID of the seed to select. (defaults to '')
+- `packet` - (optional) The location of the packet.
+Can be relative.
+If omitted defaults to the packet it's being called from.

 #### property

 Selects a named property from an object